SwyftPain/paradoxrpg/README.md

-# paradoxrpg
+# ParadoxRPG
 Discord bot RPG game related to streaming

-Ignore express and electron files, they are for displaying leaderboards in the future.
+Ignore express and electron files, they are for displaying leaderboards in the future as well as admin panel.